minerupset/minerupset.github.io/code-library/docs/index.md

 <hr>
 Well, why anyone picks any option - a combination of good-enough and decision fatigue.
 With MkDocs, it was mostly the former.
 The boxes it checks for me are:

-- Simple writing platform Markdown
+- Simple writing with Markdown
 - Deployment to GitHub Pages is a breeze
 - Basic but powerful search functionality
 - I don't need dates and tags (for now), but instead just need very basic organization